JonMUnity/documentation/docs/books/admin_guide/01-presentation.md

 The **shell**, known as _command interface_, allows users to send commands to the operating system.
 It is less visible today since the implementation of graphical interfaces, but remains a privileged means on Linux systems which do not all have graphical interfaces and whose services do not always have a setting interface.

 It offers a real programming language including classical structures (loops, alternatives) and common constituents (variables, passing of parameters, and sub-programs).
-It allows the creation of scripts to automate certain actions (backups, creation of users, system monitoring, etc.).
+It allows the creation of scripts to automate certain actions (backups, creation of users, system monitoring, and so on.).

 There are several types of shells available and configurable on a platform or according to the user's preference.
 A few examples include: